-The CHS is a Spanish-language part-time pastoral formation program of Concordia Seminary.
+The CHS is a Spanish-language part-time pastoral formation certificate (non-degree) program of Concordia Seminary.
 The faculty for this program has experience working with Hispanic/Latino churches and communities.
-The student must complete 18 courses, as well as a two-year concurrent vicarage that begins during the second year of studies.
+The student must complete 18 courses, as well as a concurrent vicarage that begins at matriculation.
 The program is completed in about four years using a diverse system of instruction, including distance education (online courses) and travel to the Seminary campus for short intensive sessions.
+The majority of courses are done online in a virtual classroom setting.